-Back before I was married with children, there was a long streak where my dinners consisted mainly of cereal with dried strawberries or turkey sandwiches.
-Now that I'm married with a couple of children, I try to put a little more effort into our meals (but don't let me kid you; sometimes it's still cereal and sandwiches!)
+Back before I had kids, there was a long streak where my dinners consisted mainly of cereal with dried strawberries or turkey sandwiches.
+Now that I have a couple of children, I try to put a little more effort into our meals (but don't let me kid you; sometimes it's still cereal and sandwiches!)
 These days, I try to find meal ideas that everyone will like.
 And more importantly, meals that are quick and easy.
-As a parent of two children under three years old, and a husband who frequently works overtime, easy dinners are a must!
-Every Sunday, I attempt to jot down dinner ideas for the upcoming week, and start a shopping list.
-This doesn't always happen, but when it does, it makes the weekly dinnertime a little less hectic.
+As a parent of two children under three years old, easy dinners are a must!
+On Sundays, I attempt to jot down dinner ideas for the upcoming week.
+This doesn't always happen, but having a plan helps makes weekly dinnertime a little less hectic.
 It's hard to prepare food when you've got two little people running underfoot, so having an idea what to make can help.
 Because while I'm trying to cook, I'm also trying to referee, handle meltdowns, and prevent my kids from scaling the counter top!

 Note: for the past couple years, my family has eaten a reducetarian diet comprised of both meat-based and vegetarian meals.
 My top ten list contains both types of meals.

 All recipe links/photos are shared with permission from the individual food bloggers.